 - Staying up to date with Covid-19 vaccines.
 This means receiving all recommended vaccine doses including any booster doses when eligible. - Wearing a mask at work and in indoor public spaces. - Screening for symptoms and staying home when sick. - Seeking assessment and testing and antiviral treatment as appropriate. - Reinforcing hygiene practices including hand washing, disinfection and ventilation.

-The Lifesaving Society continues to support the recommendations of public health authorities and encourages affiliates and operators to do so in their facilities.
+The Lifesaving Society continues to support the recommendations of public health authorities.
 Operators should continue to monitor provincial and local guidance as they update their operating plans.